fau-is/IntroCS/Section5/Tasks/LinkedList/README.md

 ## Differences in add
 First, try to implement a linked list, where every new element is added the the beginning of the list.

+Second, implement a linked list where every new element is added to the end of a linked list.

+Lastly, implement a linked list where every new element is added so that the resulting linked list is sorted.